Skip to main content

 • A crypto wallet with USDC (any EVM-compatible wallet, e.g., CDP Wallet, AgentKit)

-• Node.js and npm, or Go installed
+• Node.js and npm, Go, or Python and pip installed

 • A service that requires payment via x402